guythetechie/functional-csharp/README.md

 Provides extension methods for working with `IEnumerable<T>` in a functional style.

 #### `Option<T> Head<T>()`
-Gets the first element of the sequence as an option.
+Returns the first element as an option.

 ```csharp
 List<Customer> customers = GetActiveCustomers();